goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 www.onlineshopping.com/products.php?usr=a' order by 4 -- //
 ```

 The significance of `-- ` is that it's a comment indicator in SQL which makes the rest of the query a comment.
-Now to preserve the `space` after `--` we add any character after that so that `space` doesn't get deleted in the the `Http request`.
+Now to preserve the `space` after `--` we add any character after that so that `space` doesn't get deleted in the `Http request`.

-Continue this process till error is not returned.
+Continue this process until error returns back.
 Suppose you find an error at `5` which means that the query returns `4` columns.

 ## How to exploit using SQL Injection

-Once you know that application is vulnerable to SQL Injection and you have identified the number of columns, we try to find basic information about the database like- `DB name`, `DB user name`, `DB version`, `table names`, `coulumn names` of the required table etc.
+Once you know that application is vulnerable to SQL Injection and you have identified the number of columns, we try to find necessary information about the database like- `DB name`, `DB user name`, `DB version`, `table names`, `coulumn names` of the required table etc.

 ## Types of SQL Injection